-If the other side doesn't send a close frame within the connection's timeout, websockets fails the connection.
+If the other side doesn't send a close frame within the connection's close timeout, websockets fails the connection.

-The closing handshake can take up to 2 timeout: one timeout to write a close frame and one timeout to receive a close frame.
+The closing handshake can take up to 2 close_timeout: one close_timeout to write a close frame and one close_timeout to receive a close frame.